Sarthak-006/AI-Powered-DCA-Agent-on-Internet-Computer/README.md

 - No persistence across canister upgrades (will be added in v0.2)
 - No withdrawal functionality yet (coming soon)

-## 🤝 Contributing

-Contributions welcome!
-Feel free to:

-1. Fork the repo
-2. Create a feature branch (`git checkout -b awesome-feature`)
-3. Commit your changes (`git commit -am 'Add awesome feature'`)
-4. Push to the branch (`git push origin awesome-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is MIT licensed - see the [LICENSE](../../LICENSE) file for details.

 ---

 *This project is a demo and should not be used for real financial transactions yet.
 No real tokens are being transferred.*